 Compound Testing

-BT-474, HCC1806, SUM-159 and SKBR-3 cells were assayed as described previously [6].
-Briefly, cells were grown in ATCC recommended media and seeded at 4000, 2000, 4000 and 500 cells per well respectively.
+BT-474, HCC1806, SUM-159 and SKBR-3 cells were assayed as described previously (Berginski et al. 2022).
+Briefly, cells were grown in ATCC recommended media and seeded in triplicate at 4000, 2000, 4000 and 500 cells per well respectively.
 24 hours after seeding, cells were treated with inhibitors at 30 μM, 3 μM, 1 μM, 300 nM, 100 nM, 30 nM, 10 nM, and 3 nM, along with the appropriate DMSO controls. seeded at, in white flat-bottom 96-well plates (Corning).
 Seventy-two hours post-treatment, cells were lysed with CellTiter-Glo (Promega) and luminescence was read using the PHERAstar FS microplate reader (BMG Labtech) and gain adjustments were conducted for each cell line.
-Data were normalized row-wise to the DMSO-only (0.1% on cells) control samples on each plate to calculate relative viability.
+Notably, we used a 3-day treatment period instead of the 5-day treatment period used in the highly multiplexed PRISM assay, since we saw over-confluence in our 96-well plate assay in times longer than 3 days.
+However, it is likely that summary measures of trends in response like IC50 and AUC are minimally affected by the small difference in treatment times.
+Data were averaged over replicates normalized row-wise to the DMSO-only (0.1% on cells) control samples on each plate to calculate relative viability.
 Quality checks were performed to look at the data distribution and the presence of spatial bias on a plate.
 A quality control metric of <120% of DMSO was applied to all rows analyzed.
+The full file of cell viability curves is available in the supplementary material (Supp Table 2).

-The functions “ComputeAUC” and “ComputeIC50” from the R package dr4pl [30] was used to fit a four-parameter log-logistic curve to the cell viability data, and extract AUC and IC50 values from the 9-point cell viability curves.
+The functions “ComputeAUC” and “ComputeIC50” from the R package dr4pl (Gadagkar and Call 2015) was used to fit a four-parameter log-logistic curve to the cell viability data, and extract AUC and IC50 values from the 9-point cell viability curves.

 Software Availability